 - Younger than 19 years of age

 A Phase I/II Study of Pembrolizumab (MK-3475) in Children with Advanced Melanoma or a PD-L1 Positive Advanced Relapsed or Refractory Solid Tumor or Lymphoma (Merck study KEYNOTE-051, IND# 110,080, dated 10-15/2014).
 EudraCT NUMBER: 2014-002950-38

-- Between 6 months and 18 years old with diagnosis of advanced melanoma or PD-L1 positive advanced, relapsed or refractory solid tumor or lymphoma, or MSI-H solid tumor
+- Between 6 months and 18 years old with diagnosis of MSI-H solid tumor OR

-- Between 3 and 18 years of age with relapsed or refractory classical Hodgkin lymphoma
+- Between 3 and 18 years old with relapsed or refractory classical Hodgkin lymphoma

 - Negative pregnancy test 72 hours prior to medication administration in participants of child-bearing potential

 The St. Jude website is designed for educational purposes only and is not engaged in rendering medical advice or professional services.
 The information provided through this site should not be used for diagnosing or treating a health problem or a disease.
 It is not a substitute for professional care.
 If you have or suspect you may have a health problem, you should consult your health care provider.